I serve as the Internet Society Foundation’s Grants Manager.

 I have a diverse and multicultural professional background, having worked as a market analyst at the Korean Trade-Investment Promotion Agency, an advisor for international education in a Brazilian university and a trainee at the Brazilian Mission to the United Nations in New York City.

-Over the last six years, Guilherme has been dedicated to research and activism concerning productive inclusion via education, innovation and entrepreneurship.
-This led him to co-found Cursinho Popular Transformação, the first independent education project in São Paulo dedicated to preparing transgender and non-binary individuals for university.
-After that, he worked as a Programme Analyst at São Paulo City Development Agency, helping design a new grantmaking program that supported technological and innovative entrepreneurship in the city’s underprivileged areas.
+Over the last six years, I have been dedicated to research and activism concerning productive inclusion via education, innovation and entrepreneurship.
+This led me to co-found Cursinho Popular Transformação, the first independent education project in São Paulo dedicated to preparing transgender and non-binary individuals for university.
+After that, I worked as a Programme Analyst at São Paulo City Development Agency, helping design a new grantmaking program that supported technological and innovative entrepreneurship in the city’s underprivileged areas.

-A Brazilian born and raised in São Paulo, Guilherme earned an undergraduate degree in International Relations from the Pontifical Catholic University of São Paulo and is currently pursuing a graduate degree in Global Governance and International Public Policy at the same university.
-He also earned a professional postgraduate degree in Media, Information and Culture in Latin America from the University of São Paulo.
+A Brazilian born and raised in São Paulo, I earned an undergraduate degree in International Relations from the Pontifical Catholic University of São Paulo and completed a graduate degree in Global Governance and International Public Policy at the same university.
+I also earned a professional postgraduate degree in Media, Information and Culture in Latin America from the University of São Paulo.

-He enjoys nice conversations, playing sports and the ukulele, as well as singing out loud at karaoke.
-Guilherme is fluent in Portuguese and English, and proficient in Spanish.
+I enjoy stimulating conversations, playing sports and the ukulele, as well as singing out loud at karaoke.
+I am fluent in Portuguese and English, and proficient in Spanish.

 I am based in São Paulo, Brazil.